Y4NN777/EcoTrack/README.md

 ## Important notes and Support

-This software is being in progress of deployment and will be available soon on the internet for beta testing, and then open sourced
-For more information, contact:
+This software is being in progress of deployment and will be available soon on the internet for beta testing, and then open sourced,For more information, contact:

 - **DABO R Yanis Axel**
 - Email: `axel.studiesmail@gmail.com`
 - WhatsApp: `+226 67 26 08 83`

 ## License